Thursday, July 24, 2014

 Spring 2015.

-Winner at Guadalajara International Film Festival and Los Angeles Film Fest.
-“Los Ángeles” is about a community in the high mountains of Oaxaca Mexico, where a dangerous group of deportees (small sample of the 2 million people who got deported from the present US administration) takes over the criminal activities in the small town.
+Winner at the Guadalajara International Film Festival and the Los Angeles Film Festival.
+"Los Ángeles" is about a community in the high mountains of Oaxaca, Mexico, where a dangerous group of deportees (a small sample of the 2 million people who were deported by the present US administration) takes over the criminal activities in the small town.

 ©Outfest, 2014.